wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/custom-dns-web-site-buydomains-web-app.md

   ![](./media/custom-dns-web-site-buydomains-web-app/dncmntask-cname-buydomains-5.png)

-8. If you successfully ordered a domain, you can manage the domain and assign to your web site.
+8. If you successfully ordered a domain, you can manage the domain and assign to your web app.
 Click the **"..."** at the right side of your domain.
 Then you can **Cancel purchase** or **Manage domain**.
-Click **Manage domain**, then we can bind **subdomain** to our web site on **Manage domain** blade.
-If you want to bind a  **subdomain** to a different web site then perform this step from within the context of the respective web site.
-Over here you an choose to assign the domain to Traffic manager endpoint (if web site is behind TM) by simply selecting Traffic manager name from the Drop down menu.
-By doing this, domain/subdomain will be automatically assigned to all the web sites behind that Traffic Manager endpoint.
+Click **Manage domain**, then we can bind **subdomain** to our web app on **Manage domain** blade.
+If you want to bind a  **subdomain** to a different Web App then perform this step from within the context of the respective Web App.
+Over here you an choose to assign the domain to Traffic manager endpoint (if Web App is behind TM) by simply selecting Traffic manager name from the Drop down menu.
+By doing this, domain/subdomain will be automatically assigned to all the Web Apps behind that Traffic Manager endpoint.

 	![](./media/custom-dns-web-site-buydomains-web-app/dncmntask-cname-buydomains-6.png)

 > [AZURE.NOTE] You can "Cancel purchase" within 5 days for full refund.
 After 5 days you will not be able to "Cancel purchase", instead you will see an option to "Delete" the domain.
 Deleting the domain will result in releasing it from your subscription without refund and will become available domain.

-Once configuration has completed, the custom domain name will be listed in the **Hostname bindings** section of your web site.
+Once configuration has completed, the custom domain name will be listed in the **Hostname bindings** section of your web app.

-At this point, you should be able to enter the custom domain name in your browser and see that it successfully takes you to your web site.
+At this point, you should be able to enter the custom domain name in your browser and see that it successfully takes you to your web app.